giantswarm/docs/sources/guides/ruby_on_rails.md

   port: <%=ENV['DATABASE_PORT_3306_TCP_PORT'] %>
 ```

-Since we now use the mysql2 driver, we also need it to our Gemfile for the `production` group:
+Since we now use the mysql2 driver, we also need it to our Gemfile for the `production` group (you can also drop `pg` if you want):

 ```ruby
 # File Gemfile
 +  gem 'mysql2'
 ```

-If we would know start our containers we would have two problems:
+If we would know start our containers, our app connect to the database, but encounter two problems:
 1) There is no database `app` in the mysql container
 2) Without a database, all the tables are missing too - we need to execute `rake db:migrate`

-For now we fix this by writing a custom start script which ensures both points are created:
+We can fix this by writing a custom start script which ensures both points are created:

 ```bash
 #!/bin/bash